Aditya11o/Aditya11o/README.md

-<h1 align="center">Hi 👋, I'm Aditya Halder!</h1>
+<h1 align="left">Hi 👋, I'm Aditya Halder!</h1>

-<h3 align="center">I am a BCA student beginning my journey in Data Analysis.
+<h3 align="left">I am a BCA student beginning my journey in Data Analysis.
 I am learning Python, SQL, Pandas, and Power BI to explore, clean, and visualize data.
 I am passionate about understanding patterns in data and turning them into meaningful insights.
 I am eager to grow my skills through practical projects, hands-on learning, and continuous exploration in the field of Data Science.</h3>

 <h3 align="left">More About Me:</h3>